 Figure 3: IR spectrum for sodalite synthesized from fumed silica

 Diffractograms of samples produced by using RHA as silica source are shown in Figure 4.
 It is observed that pure sodalite was formed within 3 hours as compared to 4 hours for sample using fumed silica.
 In addition, no other zeolite phase is observed to form even at earlier crystallization time and sodalite phase is found to be stable up to more than 24 hours crystallization time.
-Even though, fume silica and RHA are amorphous, the difference lies in their surface areas which normally related to the particle size.
-Fume silica has large surface (~200 m²/g) as compared to RHA (58.42 m²/g).
-Therefore, fume silica should have small particle size than RHA.
-Thus, the rate of dissolution of fume silica in alkali solution increases, leading to rapid reaction between silicate and aluminate ions to form alminosilicate gel and SBUs, which facilitate simultaneous formation of all kind of zeolites of high aluminium content such as zeolite A, sodalite etc. Having lower surface area indicates that RHA has larger particle size than fume silica, thus the dissolution of RHA into silicate solution occurred as slower pace such that giving it enough time to form one kind of zeolite which in this case is sodalite.
-Sodalite from RHA shows similar IR spectrum with sodalite synthesize using fume silica as shown in Figure 3.
+Even though, fumed silica and RHA are amorphous, the difference lies in their surface areas which normally related to the particle size.
+Fumed silica has large surface (~200 m²/g) as compared to RHA (58.42 m²/g).
+Therefore, fumed silica should have small particle size than RHA.
+Thus, the rate of dissolution of fumed silica in alkali solution increases, leading to rapid reaction between silicate and aluminate ions to form alminosilicate gel and SBUs, which facilitate simultaneous formation of all kind of zeolites of high aluminium content such as zeolite A, sodalite etc. Having lower surface area indicates that RHA has larger particle size than fumed silica, thus the dissolution of RHA into silicate solution occurred as slower pace such that giving it enough time to form one kind of zeolite which in this case is sodalite.
+Sodalite from RHA shows similar IR spectrum with sodalite synthesize using fumed silica as shown in Figure 3.